 Homeowner Associations and Fences

-So you want a fence, and you live in a Homeowner Association.
+So you want a fence, and you live in a Homeowners Association.
 Then reality sets in.
 The gears spin and one question will lead to the next.
 Here is why:

 HOAs are inconsistent.
 No two are alike.
-Each possesses their own process, guidelines, standards, and personalities.
+Each of them possesses their own process, guidelines, standards, and personalities.
 As a result, there is no uniform answer.
 No magic sentence.
 There are only questions that need to be answered and approvals obtained.

 For most, obtaining an HOA approval will be easy.
 For some, it will be a daunting task.
 A few will find this guide too late.